davidsiaw/kichi/README.md

 	$ kichi use s3

-To use kichi with a directory

-	$ kichi use path ~/secrets_directory --passphrase

 To set environment variables

 	$ kichi set USERNAME pikachu
 	$ kichi set PASSWORD youwashock

+To view environment variables

+	$ kichi get USERNAME

 To set files

+	$ kichi cp key.pem PRIVATE_KEY

+> when you set a file, the env var will come up as PRIVATE_KEY_PATH.
+This env var will be your path to the actual file that was downloaded

+To get files

-	$ kichi file options.ini
+	$ kichi dl PRIVATE_KEY

+> this will download to a file called PRIVATE_KEY on your current directory.

 To create a new environment